OSINT-TECHNOLOGIES/gaia/README.md

 ## How to start researching with GAIA

-You should start GAIA web-interface using start.bat file.
-Just click on it and GAIA window will open in your default browser
+**You should start GAIA web-interface using start.bat file.
+Just click on it and GAIA window will open in your default browser.
+Information below will give you instructions on how to start working with GAIA-integrated services**

 ### Using Google Earth Engine